nvmwill/nexmo-developer/_documentation/en/video/developer-tools/inspector.md

 ### Users

-In order to more easily correlate connections with actual end-users in a session, Inspector also includes a user object.
+In order to correlate connections with actual end-users in a session, Inspector also includes a user object.

 The user is associated with a unique client endpoint.
 For example, an end-user’s browser or mobile device — tracked via cookies.

 While an end-user can have multiple connections (if they disconnect and reconnect multiple times), they will always be associated with only one user in Inspector.

-The user object in Inspector includes a few properties for more easily identifying who is who:
+The user object in Inspector includes a few properties for identifying who is who:

 * Location: where the user connected from (e.g. San Francisco, CA)
 * System: the browser and/or device the user connected from (e.g. Chrome, MacOS)